saifalhroub/nopCommerce-store/Cart.md

 Given that the user is on the cart page as a guest When the user is making a valid checkout
-Then the user is redirected to the register/login page
+Then the user is redirected to the register/login page And the user can select (Checkout as a guest)
 ---

 # 2️⃣ Functional Test Cases (Happy Path)